AcademySoftwareFoundation/foundation/elections.md

 If there are the same number or fewer nominees for the given role as there are persons to be elected, those nominees are automatically elected.
 The electorate will be informed of this via email.

 An election will be held if there are more nominees for the given role than the number of persons elected.
-The Academy Software Foundation uses [OpaVote](https://opavote.com) for the election process.
-Electorates will be sent an email with the complete list of nominees to review and a separate email from OpaVote with a unique link to submit their ballot.
+The Academy Software Foundation uses [LFX PCC Voting]([https://opavote.com](https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/collaborations/voting)) for the election process.
+Electorates will be sent an email with the complete list of nominees to review and a separate email from LFX PCC Voting with a unique link to submit their ballot.
 Voting will be done using the checkbox method; electors will checkbox the individual(s) they wish to elect.

 Election results will be announced to the electorate and relevant committee the day after the election closes.